Schema management

 For example, the following command will list the LearnDeephaven schema files.

-/usr/illumon/latest/bin/dhconfig schema list --namespace LearnDeephaven
+/usr/illumon/latest/bin/dhconfig schemas list --namespace LearnDeephaven

 Delete schemas